lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/20-custom-async-parallel-flow-control/README.md

-# Chapter 1: Getting started &mdash; 20-custom-async-parallel-flow-control
+# Chapter 2: Node Programming Fundamentals &mdash; 20-custom-async-parallel-flow-control
 > illustrates how to make a custom implementation of an async parallel flow control

 ## Description